 - Create a Real Browser Check with multiple steps

 Note: If you see that some checks are failing and alerting right away your site’s system may be blocking Rigor’s IP addresses.
-Check and make sure your team has whitelisted all of the location IP addresses listed here on your browser's allow list.
+Check and make sure your team has placed all of the location IP addresses listed here on your browser's allow list.